drewnoakes/metadata-extractor/README.md

 # Feedback

 Have questions or ideas?
-Try the [mailing list](http://groups.google.com/group/metadata-extractor-dev) or open an issue report.
-GitHub's [issue tracker](https://github.com/drewnoakes/metadata-extractor/issues) accepts attachments, and sample images are often helpful/crucial in debugging problems.
+Try the [mailing list](http://groups.google.com/group/metadata-extractor-dev) or [open an issue](https://github.com/drewnoakes/metadata-extractor/issues).
+GitHub's issue tracker accepts attachments, and sample images are often crucial in debugging problems.

 # Contribute

-If you want to get your hands dirty, clone this repository, enhance the library and let us know to pull from your clone.
+If you want to get your hands dirty, clone this repository, enhance the library and submit a pull request.
 Review the issue list and ask around on the mailing list to avoid duplication of work.

 An easier way to help is to contribute to the [sample image file library](https://github.com/drewnoakes/metadata-extractor/wiki/ImageDatabase) used for research and testing.

 # Credits